Notification Settings

 1.2 Creating a new command for Hosts

-Notify by slack
+Notify by slackoption.![]()

 Enter the following data in the configuration form:

-.b.
+Slack_Host.b.
 Assets type: select the Host option from the drop-down.

 c.
 Slack Channel: register the name of the channel in Slack that will receive the relevant notifications:

-.d.
+#wocu-wow.d.
 Slack Webhook: register the URL:

-.
+https://hooks.slack.com/services/TOKEN.
 Important: request the Webhook object from your Slack administrator.
 More information on the following link.

 1.3 Creating a new command for Services

-Notify by slack
+Notify by slackoption.![]()

 Enter the following data in the configuration form: